Inverse uniqueness results for Schr\"odinger operators using de Branges theory: Schr o dinger operators with strongly singular potentials

 on $(a,b)$.
-By $H$ we denote some associated self-adjoint Schr\"{o}dinger operator in $L^2(a,b)$ with separate boundary conditions if $\tau$ is in the limit-circle case at both endpoints.
-Concerning the regularity of the potential $q$ near the endpoint $a$, we will only assume that there is some real entire solution $\phi$ of
+With $H$ we denote some associated self-adjoint Schr\"{o}dinger operator in $L^2(a,b)$ with separated boundary conditions (if $\tau$ is in the limit-circle case at both endpoints).
+Concerning the regularity of $\tau$ near the endpoint $a$, we will only assume that there is some real entire solution $\phi$ of

-such that for each $z\in\C$, $\phi(z,\cdot)$ is nontrivial, lies in $L^2(a,b)$ near $a$ and satisfies the boundary condition at $a$ if $\tau$ is in the limit-circle case at $a$.
-Here by real entire we mean that for some (and hence for all) $c\in(a,b)$, $\phi(\cdot,c)$ and $\phi'(\cdot,c)$ are real entire functions.
-For the proof of our uniqueness result we will need the following simple lemma on the asymptotics of the solution $\phi$.
+such that for each $z\in\C$, $\phi(z,\cdot\,)$ is not identically zero, lies in $L^2(a,b)$ near $a$ and satisfies the boundary condition at $a$ if $\tau$ is in the limit-circle case there.
+Here, by real entire we mean that for some (and hence for all) $c\in(a,b)$ the functions

+are real entire.
+For the proof of our inverse uniqueness result we will need the following high energy asymptotics of the solution $\phi$, which may be deduced from the asymptotics in \cite[Section~9.4]{tschroe}.
 Note that we always use the principal square root with branch cut along the negative real axis.